slowtrip/Lineage-OTA/Readme.md

 # Information

-This repository provides LineageOS OTA releases for the V30, V40 and V50
+This repository provides LineageOS OTA releases for the Lenovo Z5s [jd2019]

 # Requirements